AndreasPlt/AndreasPlt/README.md

 <h1 align="center">Hi 👋, I'm Andi</h1>
-<h3 align="center">"The science of today is the technology of tomorrow" - Edward Tekker
+<h3 align="center">"The science of today is the technology of tomorrow" - Edward Teller
 </h3>

 - 👨‍🎓 I'm currently a Bachelor's Computer Science student at RWTH Aachen University, Germany